 What is data science – the requisite skill set

 Data science is a blend of skills in three major areas:

 There are textures, dimensions, and correlations in data that can be expressed mathematically.
 Finding solutions utilizing data becomes a brain teaser of heuristics and quantitative technique.

 Also, a misconception is that data science all about statistics.
-While statistics is important, it is not the only type of math utilized.
 First, there are two branches of statistics – classical statistics and Bayesian statistics.

 When most people refer to stats they are generally referring to classical stats, but knowledge of both types is helpful.
 Furthermore, many inferential techniques and machine learning algorithms lean on knowledge of linear algebra.